-Slain Canadian-Somalian journalist Nalayeh a trailblazer
+Slain Canadian-Somali journalist Nalayeh a trailblazer

 In the podcast “Meaningful Work, Meaningful Life,” Nalayeh told host Francine Beleyi that she made a mid-career pivot, going back to school to earn a postgraduate certificate in broadcast journalism and fulfill her childhood dream of being a journalist and television host.
 She became the world’s first woman Somali media owner, according to statements she made to Canada’s Status of Women committee in 2014.

 “I went back to work three months after giving birth.
-I said “This is not for me anymore,” she told Beleyi.
+I said ‘This is not for me anymore,'” she told Beleyi.

 In 2014, she launched the Integration TV platform as a way to tell Somali stories, moving to the coastal city of Kismayo in 2018 to continue her work after visiting Somalia several times.